Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death

 “By any historical measure, interest rates have been exceptionally low for the last 14 years,” says Nicholas Crafts, emeritus professor at Warwick University and an expert in British economic history.
 “Even in the [worldwide depression of the] 1930s they did not go below 2pc, and even that was only for a few years.
 And yet, over that time, growth and productivity and investment have also been very weak.”

-The zero-rate era has lasted far longer than anyone originally thought possible.
 Rewind to 2008, with banks around the world crashing, and with the financial system in turmoil, and central banks around the world slashed rates to 300-year lows.
 From 5pc before the crisis, by March 2009 the Bank of England had taken rates all the way down to just 0.5pc, the lowest level since it was founded in 1694, in an effort to boost the economy.
+Those on flexi deals ‘boomed‘ those locked into 5, even 10 year fixed deals (recommended at the time by many financial advisors) ‘drowned’.

 No one denies the strategy helped the global economy recover from the crash of 2008.
 After a steep initial fall in output, most developed countries bounced back fairly quickly.
 The trouble was, as the years went by, financial and asset markets became more and more distorted.
 Like opioids, zero rates may have been effective in an emergency – but they quickly became addictive and potentially fatal as well.

-Not very surprisingly, the rate of home ownership, which had been rising through all the post-war period, and accelerated in the era of Mrs Thatcher’s home-owning democracy, went into reverse.
+Not very surprisingly, the rate of home ownership, which had been rising through all the post-war period, and accelerated in the era of Thatcher’s home-owning democracy, went into reverse.
 From 73pc when rates went to zero, it dropped all the way down to 65pc.
 Even more alarmingly, ownership levels plunged among younger people.
 The Office for National Statistics found recently that a third of 25 to 44-year-olds are now renting from private landlords compared with fewer than one in ten 20 years earlier.

 Sure, perhaps the millennials were spending too much on their smashed avocado brunches and chai lattes to save up for that deposit.
 And, sure, we don’t build enough homes.
 But there was no getting away from the real problem.
 Artificially low interest rates inflated a property bubble that rewarded the old who already owned their houses and punished anyone younger who had not yet got their first foot on the ladder.

 It is even worse elsewhere.
-In the US, the debt ratio went from 65pc to 135pc over the same period.
+In the US, the debt ratio went from 65pc to 121pc over the same period.
 If it is measured on a global scale, including government, corporate and global debt, the amount the world owes has never been higher.
-By last year, according to IMF calculations, total global debt had hit $226 trillion, or 256pc of global output, more than 50 percentage points higher than it was before rates were slashed to almost nothing.
-And heck, why not?
-With money so cheap, it made sense to borrow as much of it as you could.
+By last year, according to IMF calculations, total global debt had hit $226 trillion, or 256pc of global output.

 None of that added very much to the productive potential of the economy, nor did it do anything to lift growth.
 Instead, assets were shuffled from place to place, making the fund managers rich, but leaving the companies they owned withered and emasculated.
 Typically, the private equity funds starve the companies they buy of investment, load them up with debt, and squeeze every last penny out of them to fuel short-term profits.